danwolfgang/mt-plugin-more-custom-fields/readme.md

 The Message custom field can be output simply using the tag you define for the field.
 There are no special capabilities.

+## Multi-Line Text (WYSIWYG)

+The Multi-Line Text (WYSIWYG) field can be output simply by using the tag you define for the field.
+There are no special capabilities.

 ## Multi-Use Single-Line Text Group